comicrelief/engineering-handbook/service-delivery/pipelines.md

 #### Pipelines

-Pipelines name should match the associated repository name when possible.
+A pipeline name should match the associated repository name when possible.
 This will allow us to find a pipeline by copy-pasting the repository name.

 Example:
 - Repository: `serverless-user-service`